alhajee/ckan/doc/contributing/python.rst

     from module import (name1, name2, ...
         name12, name13)

-  Most of the current CKAN code base imports just the modules and then accesses names with ``module.name``.
+  Most of the current FMLD code base imports just the modules and then accesses names with ``module.name``.
 This allows circular imports in some cases and may still be necessary for existing code, but is not recommended for new code.